VamsiPothireddy/docker-handson/multistage-buildAndDistroless/readme.md

-# Multistage build and Distroless images
+# Multistage Build and Distroless images

 1) In general if i have to run simple node JS app in debain  , i can take node node:20 images which comes with deebian OS and Node js installed and I can simple run using [Dockerfile](https://github.com/VamsiPothireddy/docker-handson/blob/main/multistage-buildAndDistroless/examples/without-multistagebuild/Dockerfile)